 A Council owned company may purchase assets from the Council.
-In disposing of assets, the Council must ensure that it receives appropriate market value and the company in turn will be required to purchase at market value in order to ensure that there is no financial subsidy or advantage that may be deemed as state aid.
+In disposing of assets, the Council must ensure that it receives appropriate market value and the company in turn will be required to purchase at market value in order to ensure that there is no financial subsidy or advantage that may be deemed as State Aid/Subsidy Control.